In a world where I can get my food on demand, why would it matter so much where and how I source my food?

 How to Source Your Food

-If you’re eating a whole foods based diet, then you’re looking for the basics to fill your pantry, refrigerator, and freezer.
-That being said, a diet consisting of the following will get you started: produce, either fresh or frozen, meat, nuts and seeds, whole grains, and dairy products.
+If you’re eating a whole foods-based diet, then you’re looking for the basics to fill your pantry, refrigerator, and freezer.
+That being said, a diet consisting of the following will get you started: produce, meat, nuts and seeds, whole grains, and dairy products.
 Anything beyond that is for pure convenience.

 You might start by looking at what you need, how often you buy it, and how you could change or update your purchasing habits.
 We started out with a small chest freezer and began to upgrade as our family grew and budget allowed.